Kitchen Faucet Replacement Handyman in San Tan Valley, AZ

 Rene's been doing this for 15+ years.
 He shows up on time.
 He brings the right tools — not just an adjustable wrench, but a proper basin wrench for those tight spots, flashlights, and supplies for sealing the deck properly.
 He'll inspect your current setup, explain what he's seeing, and ask about your preferences before pulling anything apart.

 If your shut-off valves are questionable, he'll recommend replacing them.
-If your supply lines are kinked or corroded, he'll replace those too.
+Naturally, if your supply lines are kinked or corroded, he'll replace those too.
 He doesn't upsell — he explains the actual condition and lets you decide.
-Most of the time, homeowners appreciate knowing what's actually under there instead of finding out later.
+Typically, most of the time, homeowners appreciate knowing what's actually under there instead of finding out later.

 The job typically takes 45 minutes to an hour and a half, depending on how corroded the old faucet is.
-You get a working faucet with no drips, proper water pressure, and supply lines that won't fail next year.
+Naturally, you get a working faucet with no drips, proper water pressure, and supply lines that won't fail next year.

 Frequently Asked Questions